Great Writing Tip: The Art of Writing Small

 “For sale: baby shoes, never used.”

-In six words, he told a complete story in our minds—a story of a child lost.
+In six words, he told a complete short story in our minds—a story of a child lost.
 Did the child die?
 If so, how?
 Grief.
 Sadness.
 A mother’s desire to move on with her life.
 Were there money problems?

 BeforeAfter